mumoshu/terraform-provider-eksctl/README.md

 It's almost like writing and embedding eksctl "cluster.yaml" into `spec` attribute of the Terraform resource definition block, except that some attributes like cluster `name` and `region` has dedicated HCL attributes.

-Depending on the scenario, there are a few patterns in how you'de declare a `eksctl_cluster` resource.
+Depending on the scenario, there are a few patterns in how you'd declare a `eksctl_cluster` resource.

 - Ephemeral cluster (Don't reuse VPC, subnets, or anything)
 - Reuse VPC